storacha/piri/docs/common/prerequisites.md

 ### Go Language

-Piri requires Go 1.23 or later:
+Building Piri from source requires Go 1.23 or later:

 ```bash
 # Download and install Go